Aniket-d-d/daystack/README.md

 ```

 ### All Tasks View
+- Read-only — browse and reference tasks and their history.
+No editing or completing from this view.
 - Groups all tasks by date, newest first
 - Filter by **All / Incomplete / Completed**
 - Footprint rows (carry forwarded markers) shown in amber — click any footprint to jump to the date where the task currently lives